By Grand Central Rail

 Halifax Spring Walk At The Secret Waterfall & Priestley Green Circular

-This 5.1-km circular walk is considered a beginner-friendly walk near Halifax that takes an average of 1 hour 29 minutes to complete.
+This 5.1-km circular walk near Halifax is beginner-friendly and takes an average of 1 hour 29 minutes to complete.

 Due to its gorgeous landscapes, this route is a popular spot for hiking, running, and walking, especially from January through September.
 Dogs are also welcome on this route, but they must be on a lead for specific sections due to the presence of sheep, cattle, and horses.